ashwu11/slap-jack-mania/README.md

 - Last player to slap must collect all cards from current round.
 - Players who slap incorrectly must collect all cards from current round.
 - There is no penalty if all players do not slap the pile.
-- In a clockwise order, players count up (from Ace to King) every time a card is flipped.
+- In ascending order, players count up (from Ace to King) every time a card is flipped.
 The count starts over when a round ends.